stuntrally/stuntrally3/docs/Tasks.md

 2. Ambient background sounds on track

   like: rain, wind, shore waves, forest with birds etc.
-  For all that have rain, strong wind for D12,T5,W10, all forest,jungle,moss with some nature sounds.
+  For all that have rain, strong wind for Des12,Atm5,Wnt10, all forest,jungle,moss with some nature sounds.
-  All sounds are loaded at game start (somewhat wasted time, especially when developing).

 4. Sound in replay from multiplayer is broken